Understanding Saint Barthélemy's Climate

 The Dry Season: December Through April

-December and January, though not covered in the provided data, are generally considered the peak tourist months.
+December and January are generally considered the peak tourist months.
 Expect significantly higher accommodation prices, fully booked restaurants, and crowded beaches.
-January brings New Year's festivities and the Heineken Regatta in early February, which fills hotels and marinas weeks in advance.
+January brings New Year's festivities, and March's St Barth Bucket Regatta fills hotels and marinas weeks in advance.

 April marks the tail end of the dry season, with weather still favorable but humidity beginning to creep upward.
 It offers a sweet spot for budget-conscious travelers: shoulder season pricing with generally dry conditions.